 37 East Street, the Stephen Baker house (1834)-The small two story three bay colonial at 37 East Street was built in 1834 by Stephen Baker Jr. as a storehouse for his grocery.
 The lot was also used a lumber yard and Baker opened a way to the river, constructing a wharf at the end of the lane.

-3 Mineral Street, the Charles H. Baker house (c 1870)-The house at 3 Mineral Street was constructed between publications of the 1856 and 1872 Ipswich maps.
+3 Mineral Street, the Charles and Mary Baker house (1858)-The house at 3 Mineral Street was constructed between publications of the 1856 and 1872 Ipswich maps.
 The earliest owner to be identified is Charles H. Baker who owned the house by 1884.
 Baker is listed is town directories as a "flagman", possibly for the local branch of the Boston & Maine Railroad.

 18 East Street, the Baker-Dodge house (1727)-This house was built by John Baker III, and was purchased by Mary Dennis Dodge in 1818.
 The house is protected by a preservation agreement between the owners and the town of Ipswich.

 16 Elm Street, the Baker – Tozer house (1835)-Samuel S. Baker, active in real estate, bought the lot at 16 Elm Street and built this house in 1835.
 He sold it to shoemaker William S. Tozer (1804-1860) in 1841.
 The house is said to be three combined structures, one having been moved from a different location.

 14 East Street, the Baker – Newman house (1725)-John Baker obtained a section of the land extending down East Street to Spring Street, originally granted to Rev. Cobbet.
 John Baker Jr. sold eight acres with buildings including land on the hillside to Nathaniel Jones Jr. in 1742.
 Jones sold the house and lot to George Newman Jr., a weaver.